 Allocation of functional expenses: The costs of providing the various programs and other activities have been summarized on a functional basis in the consolidated statements of activities.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-Due to the broad responsibilities and cross-functional nature of the executive leadership, their offices are allocated based on estimates of time and effort.
-Certain costs of the Communications department are also allocated based on estimates of time and effort.
-Depreciation, information technology, and other office operating costs are allocated based on the number of employees.
+Due to the broad responsibilities and cross-functional nature of the executive leadership, their expenses are allocated based on estimates of time and effort.
+Certain costs of the communications department are also allocated based on estimates of time and effort.
+Depreciation, information technology and other office operating costs are allocated based on the number of employees.

-Foreign operations: The accompanying consolidated financial statements include the worldwide operations of CI (field and branch offices).
-At June 30, 2019 and 2018, assets held in foreign countries totaled \$19,752,000 and \$19,647,000, respectively.
-The consolidated statements of activities include support and revenue of \$11,715,000 and \$13,813,000 from foreign country programs for the years ended June 30, 2019 and 2018, respectively.
+Foreign operations: The accompanying consolidated financial statements include the worldwide operations of CI (affiliate and branch offices).
+At June 30, 2020 and 2019, assets held in foreign countries totaled \$17,848,000 and \$19,752,000, respectively.
+The consolidated statements of activities include support and revenue of \$16,626,000 and \$11,715,000 from foreign country programs for the years ended June 30, 2020 and 2019, respectively.